MOTHER’S DAY EGG BOX FLOWERS!

 • You can decorate the box with patterns or more wording.

-• Some cartons like the soya, oat or almond type are lined in silver which have a nicer finish.
+• Some cartons like the soya, oat or almond type are lined in silver and have a nicer finish.

 • When cutting the carton it gets weak as you rotate it so, you need to hold it fast.